Save a copy of a layer

 The URL that you added to the summary earlier can help you navigate back to the original feature layer owned by Esri, to retrieve its metadata and data sources.

-Edit button for Credits section
+Edit button for Acknowledgments section

 You'll add the same attribution that is used for the World Countries feature layer.